juliuspleunes4/bachelorThesis/README.md

     - `epsilon` is not `None`.
     - `df1` & `df2` are `integers`.

-    If there is an `epsilon` value reported, but `df1` & `df2` are not `integers`, this could imply the degrees of freedom have already been multiplied by the `epsilon` value.
-Therefore, the script does not apply the correction again.
+    If there is an `epsilon` value reported, but `df1` & `df2` are not `integers`, this may imply the degrees of freedom have already been adjusted by the the `epsilon` value.
+In this case, the script does not reapply the correction.

 10. **p-Value calculation**: The `calculate_p_value` method calculates a valid range of p-values (lower, upper).